 Silence.
 It is what many seek… peace and quiet… far away from the noisy world.
-But imagine what it is like for nearly 40 million Americans, more than 10 percent of the population, who experience hearing loss.
+But imagine what it is like for nearly 48 million Americans, more than 10 percent of the population, who experience hearing loss.
 Often it is frustrating.
 More often, it is lonely.
-Many times it is dangerous.
+Many times it can be dangerous.

 Consequences of Hearing Loss

 Hearing loss of any degree affects every area of a person’s life, from education to employment to personal relationships.